 Only that this time, you will then follow the brown signs that lead you to overlooks 4 and 5.
 You’ll be able to view the dam from overlook 4.

-Trail difficulty: Easy | One-way Hiking Time: approx. 13 minutes (0.6 miles)
+🥾 Trail difficulty: Easy | One-way Hiking Time: approx. 13 minutes (0.6 miles)

-Tips for Hiking at Tallulah Gorge
+Insider Tips For an Unforgettable Hiking Experience at Tallulah Gorge

 Hiking at Tallulah Gorge State Park was an incredible outdoor experience!